What is sickle cell disease?

 - Apheresis — to help remove sickle cells and replace them with normal red blood cells.
 Blood is removed, separated into plasma and blood cells, then healthy cells are then put back into the body.

 - Hospitalization — when needed to help control a pain crisis.
 Care teams may suggest hydration, medicines and/or blood transfusions during your child’s stay.

+Early treatment is important.
+Although sickle cell disease is the most common genetic disorder in the United States we’re the only hospital in Arkansas to diagnose, evaluate and treat children who have sickle cell disease.
 We’ll work with you to create the best treatment plan for your child’s specific type of sickle cell disease and symptoms.